Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Results

 \subsubsection{Small dopings}

 Close to half-filling we find that the overall dominant eigenvalue is the $\mathbf{q}=(\pi,\pi)$ magnetic eigenvalue, which indicates very strong antiferromagnetic fluctuations.
 The dominant eigenvalue in the particle-particle channel $\lambda_{pp}$ is found at $\mathbf{q}=(0,0)$.
 Looking at the fermionic momentum dependence of the eigenvectors belonging to $\lambda_{pp}$, we can identify the symmetry of the related superconducting order parameter (see Sec.~\ref{Sec_eigenvalues}).
-For the dopings up to $\sim0.2$ the dominant symmetry is singlet, $d_{x^2-y^2}$-wave (blue circles in Fig.~\ref{Fig_lambda_of_n}) both for $U=4t$ and $U=5t$.
+For dopings up to $\sim0.2$ the dominant symmetry is spin-singlet, $d_{x^2-y^2}$-wave (blue circles in Fig.~\ref{Fig_lambda_of_n}) both for $U=4t$ and $U=5t$.
 The $d_{x^2-y^2}$-wave eigenvalue follows very closely the changes of the antiferromagnetic eigenvalue with doping.
-Here we observe a slightly different behaviour for the higher value of the interaction, $U=5t$, where there is a slight dome (broad maximum) in the $pp$-eigenvalue doping dependence around $n=0.85$.
+We observe a slightly different behavior for the higher value of the interaction, $U=5t$, where there is a slight dome (broad maximum) in the $pp$-eigenvalue doping dependence around $n=0.85$.
 This dome is not present in the $\mathbf{q}=(\pi,\pi)$ magnetic eigenvalue curve (black triangles), but it is present (slightly shifted) in the $\mathbf{q}=(\pi,\frac{2}{3}\pi)$ magnetic eigenvalue curve (red triangles).
-As we will see again below, the triplet $s$-wave channel is connected to the $\mathbf{q}=(\pi,\frac{2}{3}\pi)$ antiferromagentic fluctuations which here show a similar dome like structure in Fig.~\ref{Fig_lambda_of_n} (bottom).
+As we will see below, the triplet $s$-wave channel is connected to the fact that the antiferromagnetic fluctuations become incommensurate as well as to the frequency dependence of the vertex.
+Please note, that due to the small size of the momentum cluster ($6\times 6$), we cannot study the effects of slight incommensurability, but when it occurs, the incommensurability is already quite large, i.e. $\mathbf{q}=(\pi,\frac{2}{3}\pi)$.

-For $U=4t$ both PA and D$\Gamma$A results show no superconducting dome up to the lowest temperature investigated ($\beta t=20$).
-Let us note that the dome like structure in the $d_{x^2-y^2}$-wave eigenvalue is, at larger $U$, caused by the suppression of the Green function toward half-filling because of the formation of a pseudogap without a corresponding dome-like structure in the antiferromagnetic susceptibility, see \cite{Kitatani2018} and references therein.

 For $U=5t$ it was not possible to converge the D$\Gamma$A computations for dopings smaller than $n=0.74$.
 In contrast to the case of $U=4t$, where the inclusion of dynamical fully irreducible vertex $\Lambda$ had relatively little effect on both the eigenvalues and convergence properties (it took much longer to converge the D$\Gamma$A calculations, but it was possible for all dopings up to $\beta t=20$), for $U=5t$ we could not obtain convergence even for much higher temperatures.
 It is likely that for higher values of the interaction, the diagrams included in the fully irreducible vertex $\Lambda$ become more important and the impurity problem used for generating the dynamical $\Lambda$ needs to be self-consistently updated.
 This is not done in the present computational scheme.